7 Key Things To Know When Starting Over in Life

 The clarity of the question is that if you miss them so much, why don’t you go back to them right now?
 This question will usually bring a relatively quick response from them: “No way!”

-Write a list of all the things that you can see now that are real and true in your life and those things that you now know to be unreal or not true.
-Pick out those things that are untrue that you never would have thought would turn out to be so.
+Write a list of all the things that you can see now that are real and true in your life and those that you now know to be unreal or not true.
+Pick out those untrue things that you would never have thought would turn out to be so.

 4. There is a gift in change

-Recognizing the gifts in the changes that are being thrust upon us when we are starting over in life, that are beyond our will or control, can be a tough thing to do.
+Recognizing the gifts in the changes that are being thrust upon us when we are starting over in life beyond our will or control can be a tough thing to do.

-There needs to be some quiet time for you to reflect and grieve the loss of the changes that you are facing when learning how to start over again.
+There needs to be some quiet time for you to reflect and grieve the loss in the changes you face when learning how to start over again.

-But it’s important that you don’t remove yourself from the light of the world or be paralyzed by the darkness and the solitude of your pain, despair, or unhappiness.
+But you mustn’t remove yourself from the light of the world or be paralyzed by the darkness and the solitude of your pain, despair, or unhappiness.